Quick and Easy $30 DIY Floor Lamp

 I made my base out of four pieces of 16" long 2 x 4.

 To connect them together, I put three Kreg Jig/Pocket Hole screws into three of the four pieces.
 See below.
+If you're unfamiliar with the Kreg pocket hole system, check out my Kreg Jig Guide.

 And that's it for the base!